jsr6720/jsr6720.github.io/_posts/2026-01-21-ai-wrapped-what-ive-shipped-with-ai.md

 ## Agent Slash Commands and Reusable Prompts

 I was first exposed to this idea by the agents themselves.
-On startup Codex/Claude Code suggests common slash commands available within the current working directory.
+On startup Codex/Claude Code will suggest common slash commands available within the current working directory.

 ![Claude Code slash commands in terminal](/assets/posts-images/2025-ai-wrapped-series/claude-code-slash-commands.png){: style="border-radius: 4px;" }

-I’ve found it most effective to use a centralized “prompt-library” to share common prompts across all AI tools.
+I’ve found it most effective to use a centralized “prompt library” to share common prompts across all AI tools.
 This collection of markdown files is in my path at `~/code/prompt-library/<command>.md` and is available to any project I work with.

 ### Command: `/refactor` Refactoring AI Bloat and Making Human-Readable Files

 I use this reusable prompt the most because AI frequently creates thousand-line files that are completely indecipherable to the human eye.
 Or it will duplicate entire functions across files and violate many software best practices like DRY.

-`/refactor` fixes these anti-patterns.
+Slash command `/refactor` fixes these anti-patterns.
 I have been impressed that AI can refactor large blocks of code without breaking anything, but I wish it didn’t write crap in the first place.
 Since the cost of refactoring approaches zero (just the tokens/time), I don’t worry so much about AI-generated code until either it’s time to submit it for review or the effectiveness of working with the files goes down.

 Here’s some examples: